PanpanZheng/OCAN/README.md

 ## Reference

 I am very glad that you could visit this github and check my research work.
-If it benefits for your work, please refer this work by
+If it benefits your work, please refer this work by
 ```
 @article{zheng2018one,
   title={One-Class Adversarial Nets for Fraud Detection},